-Buffer screening is a quite frequently applied step to improve stability and solubility of a sample.
-However, scoring and classification of buffer conditions is often misleading when indirect methods were applied.
-In contrast to that, in situ DLS is capable for rapid identification of the handful buffers that provides monodispersity of the target protein.
-The search for suitable buffers literally resembles the search for the needle in a haystack.
-However identification of the few conditions providing monodispersity among all thinkable aggregation states became handy since in situ DLS is available.
+Buffer screening is a guite frequently applied step to improve the stability and solubility of a sample.
+However, scoring and classification of buffer conditions are often misleading when indirect methods were applied.
+In contrast to that, in situ DLS is capable of rapid identification of the handful buffers that provide monodispersity of the target protein.
+The search for suitable buffers resembles the search for the needle in the haystack.
+However, identification of the few conditions providing monodispersity among all thinkable aggregation states became handy since in situ DLS is available.

-Sample Storage is often inevitable since immediate structural characterization is not always possible.
-Storage of a sample is commonly believed to be best for short times at 4 °C and for long term storage at 80 °C. However, freezing and melting can be harmful to a sample, but this highly depends on the sample itself.
-Also here, in situ DLS provides a reliable and rapid way to ensure sample integrity by before storage and after storage DLS-data size comparison.
+Sample Storage is often inevitable since the immediate structural characterization is not always possible.
+Storage of a sample is commonly believed to be best for short times at 4 °C and long-term storage at 80 °C. However, freezing and melting can be harmful to a sample, highly depending on the sample itself.
+Also here, in situ DLS provides a reliable and rapid way to ensure sample integrity through DLS-data size comparison before storage and after storage.